suffolklibraries/sljekyll/_recurrents/halesworth-crafty-companions.md

 ---
-recurrent-title: "Knit and Natter, Stitch and Chatter group"
+recurrent-title: "Crafty Companions"
-recurrent-description: "Support for your craft projects."
+recurrent-description: "Bring along your current craft project to work on in the library while making new friends."
 recurrent-day: first and third Tuesday of the month
 recurrent-times: 1400-1600
 recurrent-location: halesworth-library